 - Place the wax in the tin can, and leave it to melt.
 This can take up to 10 minutes, depending on how large the block of wax is.
 To keep yourself entertained, stir occasionally with the chopstick.
 It is worth noting that wax is flammable… so don’t spill it on your burner or leave it to continue to heat after it has melted.
 You just need to melt the wax then take it off the heat.

 - When the wax has melted, pour the wax into the glass jar.
 Usually, the tin can isn’t that hot, so I can pick it up with my bare hands.
 However, if it’s hot, then use an oven mitt.
-Fill the jar halfway or all the way up, just make sure that you leave at least 1/4 inch of wick above the wax.
+Fill the jar and make sure that you leave at least 1/4 inch of wick above the wax.

-- Keep the wick centred by tying the top end to a pencil that will sit across the top of the jar.
-If the wick is too short, then just lean it against a pencil, they are usually stiff enough to stay put while the wax cools.
+- Keep the wick centred by leaning it against a pencil that can lay across the top of the jar.
+Braided wicks are usually stiff enough to stay put while the wax cools.
 If the wick is more flexible, then you can tie it to the pencil.